julie-edwards/sound-soups/README.md

 Site achievements:

--Designed and created a new website from legacy logo and color pallete -Created a fully responsive and mobile friendly website -Utilized picturefill to deliver lower resolution images to smaller screens and mobile devices -Employed my jQuery plugin togglator to display nutritional information
+ -Designed and created a new website from legacy logo and color palette

+ -Created a fully responsive and mobile friendly website

+ -Utilized picturefill to deliver lower resolution images to smaller screens and mobile devices

+ -Employed my jQuery plugin togglator to display nutritional information